-If your heart wrongfully pushes me away and I receive no more comfort from you, then I shall swear to God and upon my soul that in this world you'll not find another soul who might wish less than I to do you harm.
+If your heart estranges me from you wrongly and I am denied any more comfort from you, I shall swear by God and upon my soul that in this world you will find no one who would wish you less harm than I.

-I know well that on account of a false report you insist on this cruel separation, but once again I take an oath to you, my lady:
+Well I see that because of a false slander you are resolved on this cruel dismissal, but once more I swear to you, my lady:

-If your heart wrongfully pushes me away and I receive no more comfort from you, then I shall swear to God and upon my soul.

-For if in your soul Pity is asleep, I will know for sure that we are no longer united and that soon I will lose her whom I love.
-Let others acquit you of blame, too, for I cannot escape a bad death
+If your heart estranges me from you wrongly and I am denied any more comfort from you, I shall swear by God and upon my soul that if in your soul Pity falls asleep, I shall be sure that we can never be reconciled and that I shall soon lose her whom I love.
+I leave you the remainder, and the blame as well, since I can hardly escape from cruel Death

-If your heart wrongfully pushes me away ...
+If your heart estranges me from you wrongly ...